 Following CordaCon we are excited to announce R3 is working on the next major platform version — Corda 5 — and that the first public milestone — Corda 5 Developer Preview — is available today!

-You can check out the CordaCon sessions about it following this link, if you want to dive deeper with the release notes and preview docs click here.
+You can check out the CordaCon sessions about it following this link.
 Our developer relations team is planning several posts to take you through the details of this preview and the practical changes in it — you should check those out too.

 With this blog series however, we (the product team) wanted to share some of the thinking that went into the upcoming new features as well as the high level direction we are going towards with this new series.
 You’ll be able to “keep us right” and give us your feedback either by engaging with these posts or the upcoming previews we are planning leading up to the first GA release next year.